 2012 Executive Program, U.S. National Security Policy Issues, The Brookings Institution, Washington, D.C.

-2013 Seminar XXI Fellow, Program on Foreign Politics, International Relations and the National Interest, Massachusetts Institute of Technology, Cambridge, Mass.
+2013 Seminar XXI Fellow, Program on Foreign Politics, International Relations and the National Interest, Massachusetts Institute of Technology, Cambridge

-2013 AFSO21 Executive Leadership Course, University of Tennessee, Knoxville
+2013 Air Force Smart Operations for the 21st Century, Executive Leadership Course, University of Tennessee, Knoxville

 2014 Leadership Development Program, Center for Creative Leadership, Greensboro, N.C.

-2017 Enterprise Leadership Seminar, Kenan-Flagler Business School, University of North Carolina at Chapel Hill
+2017 Enterprise Leadership Seminar, University of North Carolina, Kenan-Flager Business School, Chapel Hill

 2017 Continuous Process Improvement for Executives, Institute for Defense Business, Durham, N.C.